adraney0/CS260startup/README.md

 - Frontend makes WebSocket connection - done!
 - Data sent over WebSocket connection - done!
 - WebSocket data displayed - all new scores and game starts are displayed in real time on the play page.
+- All visible elements working - application functions how it is intended and all components that were mocked up are functional